apache/druid/docs/content/development/extensions-core/lookups-cached-global.md

 Lookups are an <a href="../experimental.html">experimental</a> feature.
 </div>

-Make sure to [include](../../operations/including-extensions.html) `druid-namespace-lookup` as an extension.
+Make sure to [include](../../operations/including-extensions.html) `druid-lookups-cached-global` as an extension.

 ## Configuration
 <div class="note caution">